 Unless you are a performance athlete, no one needs that much sugar from a drink.
 The fact is that most people buy these sports drink simply to give them some energy or quench their thirst in the afternoon.
 Try drinking a glass of water with a squeeze of lemon instead!

-If you’d like to learn more about why Candida needs sugar, along with some effective strategies for reducing the sugar in your diet, check out my Ultimate Candida Diet treatment program.
+If you’d like to learn more about why Candida needs sugar, along with some effective strategies for reducing the sugar in your diet, check out the Ultimate Candida Diet treatment program that I wrote with Dr. Eric Wood.